p-in-g/Solving-the-Scrambled/README.md

 # Overview
-A unified algorithmic approach to solve games like sufoku, Solitaire,  and minesweeper.
+A unified algorithmic approach to solve games like Sudoku, Solitaire,  and minesweeper.
 # Setup Instructions

   ## 1. Clone the repository